The Blocking of Digital Currency: A New Phase of Sanctions Enforcement

-- This move, if successful, will have ramifications for all sanctions programs, but particularly Iran.
+This step, if successful, will have ramifications for all sanctions programs, but particularly Iran.
+Iranian hackers have increasingly used ransomware attacks paired with digital currency ransom payments over the past several years.